simonen/obsidian/LINUX 1/SSH/Hardening SSH Server.md

 ##### Disable Root Login

-By default, on most systems ssh root login is disabled.
-The parameter controlling root login is `PermitRootLogin` in the **/etc/sshd_config** config file.
+By default, on most systems SSH root login is disabled.
+The parameter controlling root login is `PermitRootLogin` in the `/etc/sshd_config` config file.

 Options:
 * yes